Palm cooling: Strength & Conditioning

 Professor Craig Heller et al., conducted studies into the use of palm cooling as an aid to strength & conditioning.
 Dr Heller reported achieving strength gains on a par with the use of steroids simply by using intermittent palm cooling between training sets with the focus particularly on bench press and pull ups (chin ups).
 Male subjects achieved 27% greater improvements in work capacity when using palm cooling between sets compared to no cooling.

+A study from 2021 by O'brien et al., compared rowing ergometry performance with the use of intermittent palm cooling vs not.
+This study concluded that lower heart rates and blood lactate concentrations from intermittent cooling caused subjects to experience less fatigue during those workouts and enabled more work to be performed.

 A study by Young Sub Kwon et al., consisted of a randomised, double blind, cross over study where subjects used palm cooling (10 °C), palm heating (45 °C) and palm neutral (25 °C) interventions in a bench press study.
 All subjects used all 3 interventions and were randomly allocated to one of three groups.
 One group used palm cooling first, another group used palm cooling second and the third group used palm cooling last.
 For all three groups palm cooling produced on average a 26% increase in work capacity compared to palm neutral.
 Palm heating produced a 9% increase in work capacity compared to palm neutral.

 A similar study was conducted by Young Sub Kwon, et al., where the subjects were all female.
 In this study the palm cooling produced a 16.8% increase in work capacity and palm heating produced a 13.6% increase in work capacity compared to palm neutral.

 A study by J. F. Caruso et al., focused on palm cooling and the leg press exercise, which found clearance of blood lactate and heat removal was greater with intermittent palm cooling.
 Degradation in average power was also delayed when using palm cooling compared to no cooling.

 Weight Loss

-A study conducted by Dr Stacy Simms et al., of Stanford University, found the exercise capacity of sedentary obese women was increased with the use of palm cooling.
+A study conducted by Dr Stacy Sims et al., of Stanford University, found the exercise capacity of sedentary obese women was increased with the use of palm cooling.
 The female subjects using cooling during their exercise sessions lost more weight and improved their exercise capacity compared to the non-cooling control group.
-Dr Simms said that the drop-out rate was reduced for the cohort of women using cooling.
+Dr Sims said that the drop-out rate was reduced for the cohort of women using cooling.